Are you looking for spots off the beaten path in Santorini?

 Off the Beaten Path in Santorini, Greece

 Hubby and I visited Santorini for a week and stayed in Oia.
-Which meant, we had the time to explore outside of Oia and Fira.
-We rented a car for part of the time and set out to explore.
+Which meant we had the time to explore outside of Oia and Fira.
+We rented a car for part of the time and explored.

 The Good Heart Santorini

-If you are a foodie, and you love to try local goods, stop by and have a taste.
+If you are a foodie and love to try local goods, stop by and have a taste.
 You won’t regret it.

 Tasty itinerary Tip: Say YES to the Fig jam and tomato paste.

-Ever imagine what it may be like to step foot onto Mars?
-Mars with a large body of water, that is.
+Ever imagine what it may be like to step foot on Mars?
+Mars with a large body of water that is.

 This is quite possibly one of the most unique beaches I’ve ever been to… so far.
 It is spectacular with its large red lava rock formations and rocky terrain.
-The clear cerulean water in contrast to it is simply breathtaking.
-Definitely, plan to take a dip here.
+The clear, cerulean water, in contrast, is breathtaking.
+Plan on taking a dip here.

-When we went in October, it wasn’t too busy, but expect it to be in the summertime.
+It wasn’t too busy when we went in October, but expect it to be in the summertime.
 This can be a huge tourist spot, but not everyone that visits the island will venture off the beaten path in Santorini, Greece to see it.

 Wine Tasting at Art Space

-At the Art Space not only do they provide samples of their wines, but they also educate you on their process as they give you a tour of their old winery.
+At the Art Space, they provide samples of their wines and educate you on their process as they give you a tour of their old winery.
 The old winery, a cave carved out of pumice rocks, has been turned into a beautiful art space displaying an array of art from international artists.